Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 Dave Portnoy has often found himself at the center of controversies, but his approach to handling these situations is anything but conventional.
 While many public figures might issue a carefully worded apology or sidestep the issue, Portnoy faces it head-on.

 For example, when Barstool Sports came under fire for its portrayal of women, Portnoy didn't mince words.
-He stated in an interview, "If you want to hate us, go ahead, but we're not going to change who we are."
+He stated in an interview, “If you want to hate us, go ahead, but we're not going to change who we are.”
 This wasn't about being defiant; it was about doing what he believed was fair.

-Similarly, when accusations arose about promoting a toxic work culture, Portnoy took to social media to say, "If you work for us and you're not happy, you're free to leave.
-I'm not holding anyone hostage."
+Similarly, when accusations arose about promoting a toxic work culture, Portnoy took to social media to say, “If you work for us and you're not happy, you're free to leave.
+I'm not holding anyone hostage.”
 This wasn't an attempt to silence critics; it was a declaration that he would not be bullied by controversies or slander.

 Portnoy's approach to controversies isn't about appeasing the masses; it's about standing his ground and doing what he believes is just.
 He doesn't allow controversies or public opinion to bully him into submission.
 Instead, he shapes the narrative on his own terms, doing what he believes is fair and just.